StPR: Spatiotemporal Preservation and Routing for Exemplar-Free Video Class-Incremental Learning: Experiments

 \subsection{Main Results}

-Table. \ref{UCF_HMDB} and \ref{kinetics} report results on UCF101, HMDB51, and Kinetics400, covering different action complexities and temporal dynamics.
-Based on their strategies to mitigate forgetting, existing methods are categorized into two groups: 1) Exemplar-based methods.\cite{rebuffi2017icarl, hou2019learning, douillard2020podnet, park2021class, pei2022learning, villa2022vclimb, alssum2023just, liang2024hypercorrelation}.
+Table. \ref{UCF_HMDB}, \ref{SSV2} and \ref{kinetics} report results on UCF101, HMDB51, SSv2 and Kinetics400, covering different action complexities and temporal dynamics.
+Based on their strategies to mitigate forgetting, existing methods are categorized into two groups: 1) Exemplar-based methods (iCaRL, UCIR, PODNet, TCD, FrameMaker, HCE, vCLIMB, SMILE, CSTA).
 They store video clips, frames, or compressed features and apply rehearsal to reduce forgetting.
 However, these methods face scalability and privacy challenges due to their reliance on stored exemplars.
-2) CIL-based methods\cite{li2017learning,dhar2019learning,cheng2024stsp}.
+2) CIL-based methods (LwFMC, LwM, L2P, S-iPrompts, ST-Prompt\dag, STSP).
 This group adapts techniques from image-based class-incremental learning, such as unified distillation and subspace projection, without storing exemplars.
 While avoiding exemplar storage, their performance tends to be lower, especially as task difficulty increases and lacking explainable spatiotemporal disentanglement.
 In contrast, Our method (StPR) without storing exemplars, surpasses all baselines across datasets and settings.
-On UCF101 and HMDB51, it achieves 85.79\% and 63.04\% in the most challenging protocols, and outperforms SMILE+BiC and STSP on Kinetics400.
-This demonstrates the effectiveness of our core design: mitigating catastrophic forgetting by explicitly disentangling and reusing frame-shared semantics (via FSSD) and temporal dynamics (via TD-MoE) to enable robust continual learning.
+On the TCD benchmark, our method outperforms the state-of-the-art approach (ST-Prompt\dag) as well as all exemplar-based methods on UCF101, HMDB51, and SSv2.
+On the vCLIMB benchmark, exemplar-based methods can alleviate forgetting by replaying stored samples, which makes forgetting lower.
+Nevertheless, our method achieves higher final accuracy, surpassing the current state-of-the-art (CSTA) and all exemplar-based counterparts.